Menu Close

 1969Born in Toowoomba

-1980At 11 Sharon beginning to suffer symptoms of undiagnosed Juvenile Chronic Arthritis
+1980At 11 Sharon beginning to suffer symptoms of undiagnosed Juvenile Chronic Arthritis Life changing symptoms - someone who was ADD and never still for a minute to never actually moving.

 1980-82Journey of finding answers – including medical specialists, natural therapists, physiotherapy, to diagnose Sharon’s experiences and symptoms Juvenile Chronic Arthritis not recognised, identified nor understood